DragonRidersUnite/book/README.md

 # Building Games with DragonRuby

-An open-source book by Brett Chalup and the Dragon Rider Community that walks you through how to build games with [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game).
+An open-source book by Brett Chalupa and the Dragon Rider Community that walks you through how to build games with [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game).

 [Play the game you'll be building, right in the browser.](https://dragonridersunite.itch.io/dragonruby-book)